SerafimsPetrovs/ZooMayhem/README.md

 ## Contact

-If you have any questions or comments about the game, please feel free to contact me at [serafimspetrovs@gmail.com.com] or [https://www.linkedin.com/in/serafimp/].
+If you have any questions or comments about the game, please feel free to contact me at [serafimspetrovs@gmail.com](mailto:serafimspetrovs@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/serafimp/).